Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/InputSystemComponents.md

 using UnityEngine.InputSystem;
 using Unity.Cinemachine;

-// This class receives input from a PlayerInput component and disptaches it
+// This class receives input from a PlayerInput component and dispatches it
 // to the appropriate Cinemachine InputAxis.
 The playerInput component should
 // be on the same GameObject, or specified in the PlayerInput field. class CustomInputHandler : InputAxisControllerBase<CustomInputHandler.Reader>